-In our strategy, we outline our commitment to making the most of our homes and assets by investing in our existing homes and environments.
+We are committed to making the most of our homes and assets by investing in our existing homes and environments.

 We take a proactive approach to managing our neighbourhoods at Wheatley Homes East through the delivery of an extensive range of services, whilst responding to any issues as and when they arise.